Director: Josephine Decker

 What’s the verdict: A horror-comedy of manners, a dreamlike exploration of the creative process, and a celebration of female sexuality at its most earthy, Shirley is a spicy delight.

 Elisabeth Moss is on career best form as troubled novelist Shirley Jackson, best known for The Haunting of Hill House.
-Unafraid to embrace the physical shabbiness of a woman who alternated between manic bursts of creativity and bed-bound depression, Moss brings an irresistible magnetism to her portrayal of the famed writer of the macabre.
+Unafraid to embrace the cruel self-loathing of a woman who alternated between manic bursts of creativity and bed-bound depression, Moss brings an irresistible magnetism to her portrayal of the famed writer of the macabre.
 Be it through a glint in her blue-fire eyes, malevolent smirk or heartrending moments of fear and doubt.

 The actor began 2020 with horror hit The Invisible Man, but Shirley is far more rewarding.
 If subtitling it The Inconsequential Men is slightly mean on the film’s XY characters, it nonetheless remains most drawn to the women.